-Our values: Security, safety, health, protection, quality of life
+Our values: Security, safety, health, protection, responsibility, quality of life

 With climate change legislation blocked in Congress, states and municipalities are leading the way to encourage energy conservation and promote clean energy.
 Conservation is accomplished by using more energy-efficient devices, improving insulation and design of government buildings (e.g., schools), and encouraging energy efficiency in both commercial buildings and private homes.
 Clean energy is promoted by using solar or wind power as much as possible on government and private properties, and by incentivizing local energy companies to employ or expand wind and solar power generation.

 Smart growth is an urban planning strategy that concentrates development in compact urban centers to avoid sprawl.
 Smart growth produces a more efficient use of resources while preserving more of the natural environment.
 Smart growth policies include: making communities pedestrian-friendly, building bicycle lanes and encouraging biking, developing mass transit and encouraging its use, supporting mixed-use development with affordable housing set-asides, and maintaining greenbelts and wildlife corridors.